csparker/deep_qmri/README.md

 # Deep Learning of qMRI parameters - CMIC Hackathon 2022

-This repository contains guides, demo's and other resources to aid Hackers working on the project 'Deep learning of qMRI parameters'.

-The project aims to make deep learning of qMRI more accurate by incorporating a loss function that correctly handles image noise.

-Once complete, we will demonstrate a tutorial for the approach here.
+Our project aims to make deep learning of quantitative parameters from MRI more accurate.
+We will do this by incorporating a loss function that correctly handles the shape of the noise in MRI images.
+We will provide a tutorial demonstrating the approach here.

-Hacker's can start by looking at the Hackers Guide!
+Aside from the demonstration, this repository also contains guides, demo's and other resources to aid Hackers working on the project.
+Hacker's should start off by checking out the Hackers Guide!